 Inject some fun into proceedings by quizzing teams of speakers, Family Fortunes-style, to see how well they understand the audience.
 The quiz is prefaced by an audience poll where they vote on answers to a selection of questions.
 Next, the speakers are asked to guess the top answers e.g. “What do delegates think is the biggest challenge facing the ABC industry right now?”.
 Whether they get it right or wrong, it’s a novel way to deliver the results of the poll to the delegates.

 18. Personal Introspective

 Personal introspective is a session where attendees privately reflect on their answers to five questions.
 All attendees write their answers down.
 They then have an opportunity, but not an obligation, to share their answers with the group.
 It is a useful format to use towards the end of the event to help reinforce learning and solidify commitments to make changes based on their experiences at the event.

 Storytelling sessions invite speakers to tell stories that help illustrate or enhance themes in the conference tracks.
 They should reflect the authentic experience of an individual, a team, or a community, but be told like a traditional story.
-The narrative should contain a beginning, middle and end, characters and themes that hold interest, like adversity and triumph.
-Stories should be about 15 minutes long, with 10 minutes provided for Q&A afterwards.
+The narrative should contain a beginning, middle, and end, characters and themes that hold interest, like adversity and triumph.
+Stories should be about 15 minutes long, with 10 minutes provided for Q&A afterward.